 I don’t have perfect pitch.
 One of my long-suffering former Flatland music tutors would however be amused to read that the other day I noticed that my toothbrush was playing the key note of a Kelly Clarkson song and I wandered over to the piano and played the scale along with it—first time!
 I never […]

 Blogger Mr Eugenides displays courage to rival that of Leonidas (the chocolatier rather than the king of the Spartans) as he takes on intellectual giantess Polly Toynbee in the argument over government surveillance and points up classic fallacy after classic fallacy in her defence of ID cards and CCTV cameras.
-What case does Mr E offer […]
+What case does Mr E […]

 I suspect someone working forThe Argus reads PooterGeek and has just won a bet (s)he made with an officemate yesterday.

 From The New York Daily News: “According to the incident report obtained by TMZ.com, [Mel Gibson] embarked on a belligerent, anti-Semitic outburst when he realized he had been busted.
 “F—–g Jews.
 The Jews are responsible for all the wars in the world,” Mee’s report quotes him as saying.
 “Are you a Jew?”
-Gibson asked the deputy, according […]
+Gibson asked the […]

 Writing in Inside Higher Ed, Scot McLemee proposes that people who use mobile phones in libraries should be shot with Taser guns, the pussy.

 JAMES NAUGHTIE: You’re listening to The Today Programme on BBC Radio 4.
 In our radio car in Norwich we have the Home Secretary, Charles Clarke.
 Good morning, Mister Clarke.
 CHARLES CLARKE: Good morning, Jim.
-JAMES NAUGHTIE: In a minute I’m going to be asking you about today’s news that the UK’s prison population is larger than at […]
+JAMES NAUGHTIE: In a minute I’m going to be asking you about today’s news that the UK’s prison population is larger […]

 I know it’s not Friday, but this is too topical and too tempting to resist.
 You are an air marshal.
 You have been called to deal with a disruptive passenger on a plane full of British slebs.
-As you walk down the aisle to sort out the trouble, this is the view that greets you.
-Oh […]
+As you walk down the aisle to sort out the trouble, this is the view that greets you. […]

 Brighton city centre, one block from the sea front: I am walking along the street on my way to deliver some film to a developing lab when I notice that two police have been called to deal with an abandoned suitcase.
 It has been left flat on its side in the middle of the pavement […]

 I’ve been meaning to tell this heart-warming true story of national unity online for almost two weeks now and just haven’t had a chance to: I keep being troubled by the strange and topical outbursts of The Voices In My Head.
-I get on a Brighton bus at about eight, having had some delightful early-Friday-evening drink […]
+I get on a Brighton bus at about eight, having had some delightful early-Friday-evening […]

 There’s been some interesting debate on the ‘Blogs I read about the slinging around of blame in the wake of Hurricane Katrina.
 Before hosting a more-heat-than-light comment scrap, Harry’s Place has posted a couple of extended contributions from readers, one broadly critical, one trying to put events in context.
 Yesterday Norm drew attention to a […]